PhilipAbed/RenovateTutorial/README.md

   - Option to rebase the PR.
   - Link to view renovate logs.
 ![image](https://user-images.githubusercontent.com/42116482/173989747-a9ff5a27-ecfc-42eb-a666-4a98d0434821.png)

--Upon decision to merge Renovate’s pull request suggestion to your repository, merge the pull request and the dependency will be updated across your repository.
+- Upon decision to merge Renovate’s pull request suggestion to your repository, merge the pull request and the dependency will be updated across your repository.
 ![image](https://user-images.githubusercontent.com/42116482/173990014-2995099b-0f71-43b3-8e79-242ab6213650.png)